Aheter/Air-quality-index-prediction/README.md

 ### The project has many steps and containes a lot of information
 ### This specific file was created to show you the order of actions.
+### You can find more information in our .pptx presenation: AirQualityIndexPrediction.pptx

 1. Scraping.ipynb